Congress slated to vote Thursday on massive budget bill

 The timeline

-Here's how this all is slated to work: At some point this morning, leaders plan to lock in a time agreement for the preliminary, procedural vote, known as a cloture vote, on the budget deal (which is in the form of a substitute amendment to the continuing resolution bill that the House passed earlier in the week.)
+Here's how this all is slated to work: Leaders locked in a time agreement for the preliminary, procedural vote, known as a cloture vote, on the budget deal (which is in the form of a substitute amendment to the continuing resolution bill that the House passed earlier in the week.)
+That vote failed to pass as expected just after noon on Thursday.

-Once that vote occur, there will need to be a vote on the amendment, then a vote on final passage.
+There will need to be a vote on the amendment, then a vote on final passage.
 The senate can move as fast -- or slow -- on those as senators allow.
 If everyone's agreeable?
 Things can move very quickly.
 If not?
 In truth, it's gonna be a very long day/night.

 When the Senate passes the budget deal, aides say they expect it to take around three to four hours to get over to the House and onto the floor and into debate.
 Then the House will vote.